FlexMeasures/flexmeasures/documentation/api/introduction.rst

 The ``fm1`` scheme is the latest version, currently under development.
 It works with the database structure we are developing in the background, where all connected sensors have unique IDs.
-This makes it more straightforward, if less explicit.
+This makes it more straightforward (the scheme works the same way for all types of sensors), if less explicit.

 Examples for the fm1 scheme: